SevilayMuni/Project-No.3-Seaborn-Plots/README.md

-# Differentiated Thyroid Cancer Compherensive Analysis
+# Differentiated Thyroid Cancer Comprehensive Analysis

-This project analyzes several clinicopathologic features of throid cancer to acquire results on its pathology and occurance.
+This project analyzes several clinicopathologic features of thyroid cancer to acquire results on its pathology and occurrence.
 Thyroid cancer mortality is low; whereas, its recurrence risk is still a significant concern.
-Analyzing this dataset also provides risk level assesment.
+Analyzing this dataset also provides risk level assessment.